hbctraining/BMI714_Intro_to_HPC/lessons/R_on_o2.md

 The command prompt will have some characters before it, something like `[rc_training01@login01 ~]`, this is telling you what the name of the computer you are working on is.

-The first command we will type on the command prompt will be to start an "interactive session" on O2.
-This will take us off of the login node and on to a compute node. *We talked about this last week during the lecture on HPC and O2.
-For more detail, and to refresh your memory we have the [slides linked here](https://github.com/hbctraining/Intro-to-Unix-QMB/blob/master/slides/HPC_intro_O2.pdf)*
+The first command we will type on the command prompt will be to **start an "interactive session" on O2**.
+This will take us off of the login node and on to a compute node. *We talked about this in-class during the lecture on HPC and O2.
+For more detail, and to refresh your memory we have the [slides linked here]()*

 ```bash